Text repertoires in Zambia: proverbs

 Opposition against the system by the son-in-law who lives with his in-laws the first years after the marriage.

-Of course, this ‘system’ has an ideological flavour.
-The access to the correct interpretation of the text can be restricted to ‘those with mano’, mostly the initiated: hunters, possessed, initiatrices, and certain elders.
+Of course, this ‘system’ has an ideological undertone.
+The access to the correct interpretation of the text can be restricted to ‘those with mano’, mostly the initiated: hunters, spirit-possessed, initiatrices, and certain elders.

 In addition, families and clans could use certain words in songs with other than the usual meaning.

 Only those who knew could follow and thus partake in the conversation.
 Not all the elders could do this.
-They even could sing songs about people present, while those didn’t understand and sang merrily along.
+Songs could even be sung about people present who didn’t understand but sang along merrily.

-There was a clear relation between knowledge of nkama (secrets), mano (wisdom, including nsoselo) and maka (strength).
+There was a clear relation between knowledge of nkama (secrets), mano (wisdom, including proverbs) and maka (strength).

 BanaNshimbi personal communication, 1987.